HHOliver88/tdd-fairness-app-assignment/README.md

 # tdd-fairness-app-assignment

+# VERY IMPORTANT
+After you download this app, make sure you run **npm install** FIRST in your local machine to install the dependencies before you run any docker commands.

 This simple app will just be a single function that accepts 2 values.
 Build this app in TDD approach.
 **You must write the test first, have it failed, then write the necessary code for it to pass**